soumyadeep-py/makaut-mar-project-1/README.md

 > **"Learn the fundamentals.
 Build something.
 Break it.
 Debug it.
 Build it better."**

-Thanks for visiting my GitHub! ⚡
+Thanks for visiting our GitHub! ⚡